 Faculty Activity Reports and supporting documentation will be housed in the department/unit of the faculty member.
 Copies of the Annual Evaluation document will be forwarded to the appropriate dean and the Vice President for Academic Affairs.

-Schedule for Annual Faculty Activity Report, Action Plan, and Annual Evaluation expectations.
+Schedule for Annual Faculty Activity Report, Action Plan, and Annual Evaluation heads to discuss the Faculty Evaluation Model and departmental expectations.